 As mentioned, clinicians can feel unsettled when there is little else to offer.
 Consequently, the physiotherapy profession has adopted a biopsychosocial (BPS) model (or framework for those opposed to calling it a model) to reflect a broader professional perspective and to embrace a more humanistic approach to practice.
 This is particularly pertinent to the subject of chronic pain (Nicholls, 2017).

-Despite the adoption of the BPS model by the physiotherapy profession, it has been suggested that it is inadequate due to it’s misrepresentation (Pincus et al., 2013), being applied in a fragmented manner and perpetuating dualistic and reductionist beliefs (Stilwell & Harman, 2019).
+Despite the adoption of the BPS model by the physiotherapy profession, it has been suggested that it is inadequate due to its misrepresentation (Pincus et al., 2013), is applied in a fragmented manner and perpetuates dualistic and reductionist beliefs (Stilwell & Harman, 2019).
 I have had many conversations with clinicians about the BPS model in chronic pain and the particular lack of understanding towards the social domain.
-Therefore, if clinicians feel unsettled by only really covering the biological part of pain with some understanding of the psychological domain and very little understanding of the social domain, is it suprising that ‘ruptures’ occur within the therapeutic relationship?
+Therefore, if clinicians feel unsettled by only really covering the biological part of pain with some understanding of the psychological domain and very little understanding of the social domain, is it surprising that ‘ruptures’ occur within the therapeutic relationship?

-Unsuprisingly, this was a central theme identfied in Paap et al’s paper.
+Unsurprisingly, this was a central theme identified in Paap et al’s paper.
 That social and family life, daily activities and work were expressed to be at the center of their concerns in their struggle with living with pain (Figure 1).
-Furthermore, previous experiences with healthcare professionals practicing from a biomedical paradigm affected participants illness representations and their perception of healthcare relationships in general.
+Furthermore, previous experiences with healthcare professionals practicing from a biomedical paradigm affected participants’ illness representations and their perception of healthcare relationships in general.
 This was further compounded by a paternalistic approach to healthcare implementation resulting in the participants learning that they played a minor role in their pain management.
-Consequently, patients report to be passive recipients of care represented by messages such as “the doctor knows best” (Delaney, 2018).
-In support of this view, Sullivan, Hebron, & Vuoskoski, (2019) in their paper indicated the struggle experienced by healthcare professionals attempting to reconcile the balancing of a paternalistic wish to “sell” their own views as “experts in their field” with the risk of ‘rupturing’ the therapeutic alliance.
+Consequently, patients report being passive recipients of care represented by messages such as “the doctor knows best” (Delaney, 2018).
+In support of this view, Sullivan, Hebron, & Vuoskoski, (2019) in their paper, indicated the struggle experienced by healthcare professionals attempting to reconcile the balancing of a paternalistic wish to “sell” their own views as “experts in their field” with the risk of ‘rupturing’ the therapeutic alliance.

 The Paap et al paper is an enlightening read as it highlights some of the persistent challenges that health professionals and patients experience in pain management programs and from the perspective of physiotherapy education.
 Does this highlight a perpetuating message of ‘physiotherapy, you just don’t understand.’

-I feel Sullivan, Hebron, & Vuoskoski support this message and also further highlight the gaps that exist in physiotherapy, and likely other Allied Health Professions, when we participate in a therapeutic alliance dance of establishing rapport, using empathy, maintaining engagement, and being adaptable throughout the duration of our pain management programs.
+I feel Sullivan, Hebron, & Vuoskoski highlight this message and also further emphasize the gaps that exist in physiotherapy (and likely other Allied Health Professions) when we participate in a therapeutic alliance dance of establishing rapport, using empathy, maintaining engagement, and being adaptable throughout the duration of our pain management programs.
 More work to be done!

 Thanks for having a read